AndrewCasta/garden-planner/README.md

 # Garden app

 This app is currently being built.
-See design details details.
+See design details below.

 ## Purpose